Chinay-Domitrix/suteki/README.md

 # suteki
-suteki (素敵) is simple programming language like C.
+suteki (素敵) a is simple programming language like C.